Environmental Health-Standards in Private Rented Accommodation

-If you are living in a private rented property, The Landlord is obliged to provide a “rent book” (or other documentation serving the same purpose) at the commencement of a tenancy.
+Landlords are obliged to provide tenants with a “rent book” (or other documentation serving the same purpose) at the commencement of a tenancy.
 This applies to dwellings rented by private landlords, voluntary bodies, local authorities and employers.
-This does not include situations where you are renting a room within the landlords’ home.
+The requirement to provide a rent book is set down under:

-- Name and address of landlord and the agent (where applicable)
+- Name and address of landlord and of his agent (if any)

 - Term of tenancy

 - Amount of rent and any other payments to be made by the tenant to the landlord

 - Details of any advance rent or deposit paid

 - Date of commencement of tenancy